Owodo

-Much of the information on Owodo derives from the self-published books of Osarẹn Ọmọregie, whose work, based on claimed oral traditions, has been criticised for lacking verifiable sources and historical methodology, but is influential among Edo historians.

 Problems of historical reliability

 The Ogiso once occupied the immemorial position of myth and legend.
 A historical account on the Ogiso has been reconstructed and self-published by Osarẹn Ọmọregie, a former history teacher and government official, who reportedly obtained oral traditions from the last surviving member of the Ughoron (supposedly the Ogiso's court historians).
 Anthropologist Joseph Nevadomsky strongly criticised Omoregie's work as "somewhere in between mythic and make-believe", saying that there is "no referencing, bibliography, source interviews, or historical methodology".
 On the Ughoron, he said that there is no oral evidence, palace evidence, nor family history of them, describing Omoregie's later claim of descent from the Ughoron as "narrative conceit professed by a self-actuated savant".
 One particular flashpoint has been his version of the Ikaladerhan narrative on the founding of the Eweka dynasty, which has been strongly criticised by various Yoruba and non-Yoruba scholars, yet remains favoured by Edo historians and received support from the late Oba of Benin Erediauwa.
 Scholars such as Philip Igbafe and Dmitri Bondarenko have used Omoregie's work, although Bondarenko lamented the scarcity of sources on the Ogiso.
 Osarhieme Osadolor writes that local historians such as Omoregie tend to have greater collections of historical materials than some scholars, and that their work can serve as useful sources themselves as representations of a community's views on certain traditions and direct historical inquiry.
 Omoregie's work has gained acceptance and popularity in Edo society, with Osadolor saying it fosters "a strong sense of local identity" among the Edo people.